ericvh/broadcast-gateway/README.md

 # Multicast Gateway

-A Kubernetes-ready UDP to TCP multicast gateway service that listens for UDP broadcasts and relays them to TCP clients, with optional iptables firewall management.
+A Kubernetes-ready UDP to TCP multicast gateway service that listens for UDP broadcasts and forwards them to a connected TCP endpoint, with optional iptables firewall management.

 ## Overview

-This service provides a bridge between UDP broadcast traffic and TCP clients.
+This service provides a bridge between UDP broadcast traffic and a TCP endpoint.
+It connects to a specified TCP host/port at startup and forwards all received UDP broadcasts to that endpoint.
 It's designed to run in Kubernetes with host networking to ensure proper access to the host's network interfaces for both UDP listening and firewall rule management.

 ## Features

 - **UDP Broadcasting**: Listens for UDP broadcasts on a configurable port
-- **TCP Relaying**: Forwards received UDP messages to all connected TCP clients
+- **TCP Forwarding**: Connects to a specified TCP endpoint and forwards all UDP messages
+- **Automatic Reconnection**: Maintains connection with automatic retry on disconnection
 - **Host Networking**: Uses Kubernetes host networking for proper network interface access
 - **Firewall Management**: Optional iptables rule management for UDP port access
 - **Health Checks**: Built-in liveness and readiness probes